The KOMM! Study

 How does it work?

-• For your appointment please come to the Study Center Phase 1 at the University Hospital Bonn, Venusberg-Campus 1, 53127 Bonn.
+• For your appointment please come to the Study Center Phase 1 at the University Hospital Bonn.

 • Before we start we will answer all your questions.

-• With your permission, qualified medical personell will take a blood sample and you will have the opportunity to fill out the questionaire.
+• Qualified medical personell will take a blood sample and you will have the opportunity to fill out the questionaire.

 • Once you fulfill all the requirements (blood sample, sperm sample, questionnaire) you are eligible to receive 50 Euro by money transfer.